Books

 Check more here

 • The Financial Times is one of the world's leading sources of business news and information.
-FT.com database offers instant access to award-winning comments and analysis, an 8-year archive of FT news, markets & companies data, as well as special reports.
+The Financial Times database offers instant access to award-winning comments and analysis, an 8-year archive of Financial Times news, markets & companies data, as well as special reports.
 It also provides research tools for the business education community.
 Our patrons are invited to create their usernames and password here.
 Register only with your AUBG e-mail address.
 Once you’ve signed up for the license, you can then log in to FT.com from anywhere.
 Track news via email alerts, and RSS feeds, with the added ability to create your own reading lists.
 Access FT.com via a desktop, laptop, or any mobile & tablet device.

 Check more here